Warm start to the week ahead of showers

 Warmer and more humid conditions return for the start of the workweek ahead of the next chance for showers.

 As high pressure moves to the east today, the wind will start to shift out of the southwest.
-As a result temperatures will keep climbing near 90 degrees both Monday and Tuesday.
-Humidity will also increase Tuesday ahead of a cold front which will build to the northwest.
+As a result temperatures will keep climbing into the upper 80s to near 90 degrees.
+Humidity will also increase ahead of a cold front which will build to the northwest.

-As the front moves into the area Tuesday afternoon, we’ll see the return of showers and thunderstorms.
-We’ll watch the timing of these storms closely as the front comes toward the area and could trigger some stronger storms.
+As the front moves into the state tonight into early tomorrow morning, we’ll see the return of showers and thunderstorms.
+After a soggy start to the day, temperatures will warm to the mid 80s, which is right in line with normal for this time of year.

+Wednesday, we’ll watch for another chance for showers with temperatures again near normal and in the mid 60s.

 Have a great day!